|Life Extension Update Exclusive |

 Prenatal choline supplements super-charge young brains

 Researchers from Duke University Medical Center and the Durham, North Carolina Veteran’s Administration Medical Center have found that the B vitamin choline given to pregnant laboratory animals vastly improved the neurologic function of their offspring compared to normal young.
 The Duke scientists are part of a national team who are investigating the effects of prenatal supplementation with choline on memory and learning.
-The study will be published in the April 2004 issue of the will be published in the April issue of the Journal of Neurophysiology.
+The study will be published in the April 2004 issue of the Journal of Neurophysiology.

 The team, led by Duke University and Durham VA researcher Qiang Li, MD, fed pregnant rats extra choline during a critical period of their pregnancies and studied how the hippocampal neurons of their young differed from those of a control group.
 They discovered that the neurons were larger and had a greater number of dendrites, which are the spiny protuberances that enable nerve cells to communicate.
 Additionally, the cells fired electrical signals more rapidly and for longer periods of time, as well as rebounded more easily from their resting phase.
 Senior author and Duke University neuropsychologist Scott Swartzwelder, PhD, explained, "Having more dendrites means that a neuron has more surface area to receive incoming signals.
 This could make it easier to push the neuron to the threshold for firing its signal to another neuron.”